Skip to Content, Navigation, or Footer.

 Since "Transformers: Dark of the Moon," the Transformers franchise has struggled to keep a linear story while delivering quality action sequences.
 Installments like “Transformers: The Last Knight” and “Transformers: Rise of the Beasts” have been underwhelming, especially after the first three films were so creative and nostalgic.

-Safe to say I wasn’t really looking forward to or expecting another Transformers movie, but “Transformers One” was so unique, original and funny, while dealing with complex themes like the difficulties of dealing with power.
+Safe to say I wasn’t really looking forward to or expecting another Transformers movie, but “Transformers One” was surprisingly unique, original and funny, while handling complex themes like the difficulties of dealing with power.

 “Transformers One” is an origin story taking place on the planet Cybertron, the homeworld of the Transformers.
 Though they are sworn enemies in the Michael Bay movies, we see the early friendship between Optimus Prime and Megatron who mine for energon after the Matrix of Leadership was lost in battle, which gives life to Cybertron and is possessed by the leader of Cybertron.